15 Things to do in Bogota, Colombia 15 Things to do in Bogota, Colombia

 Cerro Monserrate things to do bogota

 If you don’t have that much time, take the exhilarating cable car or funicular instead!
 The cable car flies high and incredibly fast, sweeping over the forest and providing magical views below.
 The views get even better once you’re at the top, particularly at sunset.
 At the top, you can also discover the small church, the tranquil garden walk, or enjoy a coca tea at the English-style cafe.
+Alternatively, join a guided city walking tour including a stop at Monserrate.

 things to do in bogota Cerro Monserrate cable car